chvck/meal-planner/README.md

 ### Migrations

-Migrations are written with Postgresql targeted but with support for any RDBMS in mind.
+Migrations are written with Postgresql targeted.

 The migrations are generic in format so should run with any migration runner that can read from filesystem.